 • Support their assigned unit up to 7 days per week for a minimum of 8 hours per day which can be extended to 12 hours or longer depending on mission requirements.

-• Speak, Read, and Write in clear and concise grammar and pronunciation the required languages of Hindi and English
+• Read, write, and speak in clear and concise grammar and pronunciation the required in French and English as well as Speaking Tunisian.

 • Have the ability to conduct consecutive, accurate translation and interpretation of on-going conversations and/or activities.

 • Have the familiarity with and ability to conduct oneself in accordance with the local culture and customs.

 • Have the ability to deal inconspicuously with local populace.

 • Be willing and able to live and work in harsh environments, to include living and working in temporary facilities as mission dictates.

 • Have the ability to serve in a combat zone if necessary.

 • Have the ability to function effectively and efficiently during extended periods of high pressure and stress.

 • Have the ability to function as an integral member of a team of highly trained professionals responsible for the safety and security of U.S. forces, U.S. and foreign dignitaries, and facilities/resources.